Visit the Weekly Torah Commentary at Tikkun Magazine. read more

 That kind of judgment changes with second-tier thinking which is fully aware of the stages of development and appreciates the necessary role that each previous stage plays.

 Ken Wilber and others have described at least two stages in this second tier, but they imagine many more.

-Integrative consciousness.
-Life is a kaleidoscope of natural hierarchies, system and forms.
+1. Integrative consciousness.
+Life is a kaleidoscope of natural hierarchies, systems and forms.
 Flexibility, spontaneity and functionality have the highest priority.
 Differences and pluralities can be integrated into interdependent natural flows.
 Egalitarianism is complemented by natural degrees of excellence where appropriate.
 Knowledge and competency should supersede rank, power, status or group.
-The prevailing world order is seen as the result of the existence eof different levels of reality, ant the inevitable patterns of movement up and down the levels of consciousness.
+The prevailing world order is seen as the result of the existence of different levels of reality, andthe inevitable patterns of movement up and down the levels of consciousness.

 But as the human race enters into a different stage of consciousness, it may be ready for different language about God.
 Once you get that Judaism has had a long history of evolving conceptions and languages about God, you can get beyond the feeling that it is somehow inauthentic to talk in different language.
 You are not rejecting "the Jewish concept of God" when you no longer believe in some All-powerful, All-knowing Unmoved Mover who sits in heaven and sends down blessings or curses according to His mood, or a God who can be influenced by a nice-smelling lamb chop, or later by a well-intoned and correctly said prayer.